 - If you are granted a concessionary rate due to financial circumstances and during the course of therapy your financial circumstances change, I reserve the right to review the rate you pay.

-- You are responsible for paying the fee at the appropriate time.
+- You are responsible for paying the fee before or at the beginning of the session.
 If a pattern of late payments occurs, I reserve the right to terminate therapy.

 - Should a third party agree to pay the fee and then fail to do so, you agree that you will accept responsibility for the fee.
 You would then be at liberty to pursue the third party for the return of the fee.